 The founders of the FHRM are a venerable ‘who’s who in the area’ that dates back into the late 1890’s.
 Familiar names like Pfizer, Schley, and Turnbull blanket the area with as street names, each was an integral part of the FHRM’s inception.

 The Essex Hunt, originally sponsored by the Essex Hunt Club, was founded in 1870 in Montclair, New Jersey (Essex County).
 Known for being what’s called a drag hunt (where the scent of the fox was dragged over the course), the event was at the famed Essex Hunt Club.

-In 1890, Charles Pfizer , son of the co-founder of the Pfizer company. bought the Essex Hunt Club of Montclair and moved it first to his friend George Schley’s estate, which was next to his Yademos (Someday spelled backwards) Bernardsville (The Yademos Estate) then the next year over to a new location in Gladstone.
+In 1890, Charles Pfizer , son of the co-founder of the Pfizer company. bought Montclair’s Essex Hunt Club relocating it first to his friend George Seney’s estate in Bernardsville, which was next to his Pfizer’s newly acquired Yademos.

-With the Essex Hunt Club firmly established in Somerset County, in February 1913 the Essex Fox Hounds was incorporated with a dedicated purpose to promote fox hunting in Somerset County and in the adjoining counties.
-Soon after the Essex Hounds Club was incorporated, a new clubhouse was built along with a new set of kennels.
-Previously known as the old Miller Farm, the Essex Hunt Club is still off Route 206 on Holland Road in Gladstone.
+With the Essex Hunt Club firmly established in Somerset County, in February 1913 Essex Fox Hounds was incorporated with a dedicated purpose to promote fox hunting in Somerset County.
+Soon after the Essex Hounds Club incorporated, a new clubhouse was built along with a new set of kennels.
+Previously known as the old Miller Farm, the Essex Hunt Club is off Route 206 on Holland Road in Gladstone.

 - Frederick Bull (Bedminster)

 - Arthur A. Fowler (Bedminster)

 - Seymour L. Cromwell (Mendham)

 - Arthur Turnbull (Bernards Twp)